Scotland Yard re-launches phone hacking investigation

 "News International reiterates that it will take swift and decisive action when we have proof of wrongdoing."

-The re-opening of the investigation follows a statement earlier this week from the director of public prosecutions, Kier Starmer QC, claiming that the Crown Prosecution Service would take a "robust approach" to "any recent or new substantive allegations" made to the Met police.
+The re-opening of the investigation follows a statement earlier this week from the director of public prosecutions , Kier Starmer QC, claiming that the Crown Prosecution Service would take a "robust approach" to "any recent or new substantive allegations" made to the Met police.

 Earlier this month, the CPS announced that it will conduct a "comprehensive assessment" of evidence held by the Met police in relation to the case.

+There used to be something here that couldn't be migrated - please contact us at info@journalism.co.uk if you'd like to see this updated!
 It was reported yesterday that former Downing Street director of communications Alistair Campbell had written to the Met police to say that he suspects his messages were hacked by journalists at the News of the World while he was working for Tony Blair.